maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 ### Reducing general Byzantine problem to a binary Byzantine problem

-When a `GossipEvent` strongly sees a not-yet stable `Block` formed via a strongly seen supermajority of `Vote`s, this `GossipEvent` is said to carry a valid `Block`.
+When a `GossipEvent` sees a not-yet stable `Block` formed via a supermajority of `Vote`s, this `GossipEvent` is said to carry a valid `Block`.

-For any node, the first `GossipEvent` they create that sees `GossipEvent`s created by `> 2N/3` of the nodes carrying valid `Block`s, is defined to be that node's observer.
+For any node, the first `GossipEvent` they create that strongly sees `GossipEvent`s created by `> 2N/3` of the nodes carrying valid `Block`s, is defined to be that node's observer.

 We need to ensure that all nodes decide upon the same order of stable `Block`s.
 These are `Block`s which have become valid, but the order in which they became valid can vary from each node's perspective.
 When a node receives gossip and creates a sync event, this could cause one or more valid `Block`s to form.
 The general Byzantine problem is deciding which of these `Block`s should be considered the next stable `Block`.